-Long-term survivors of the HIV epidemic face unique challenges as they age with HIV.
-So we asked community advocates for H-I-V.net: In your opinion, what are some issues that are impacting long-term survivors (LTS) of HIV/AIDS?
-Here are their responses!
+Long-term survivors (LTS) face unique challenges as they age with HIV.
+So we asked community health leaders for H-I-V.net: In your opinion, what are some issues that are impacting long-term survivors (LTS) of HIV/AIDS?

-Issues that impact long-term survivors
+Issues that impact long-term survivors living with HIV

-"It’s amazing that the issues impacting Long-term Survivors is being discussed and recognized more now.
+"It’s amazing that the issues impacting long-term survivors are being discussed and recognized more now.
 We weren’t supposed to live this long, so aging with HIV is a challenge that I believe needs more attention and shouldn’t be looked at as a whole but by gender, race, and treatment consumption.
 It is already known that women age differently than men.
 It is known that women experience various hormonal changes through their aging.
 It needs to be studied how HIV impacts an individual in those various stages.
 1

 I also believe there are mental and emotional scars that long-term survivors are dealing with from experiencing the death of friends and community members at large.
 That kind of trauma has not been addressed on a holistic level.
 Lastly, I would say that many long-term survivors are impacted by social isolation brought on by the loss of friends from the epidemic.
 This isolation can have a number of negative outcomes which can lead to negative health outcomes."- Khafre

 Are you a Long-Term Survivor?

 "As a long term survivor myself living 19 years with HIV, we need to first acknowledge that young adults are also long term survivors and not just the aging population.
 We may have different challenges and issues, but we are all in the same fight.
-Some issues I can see is the long term side effects of the medication and how there is not much data or research on this information.
-Because of the advances in medicine, HIV positive people are living longer and healthier lives.
+Some issues I can see are the long-term side effects of the medication and how there is not much data or research on this information.
+Because of the advances in medicine, HIV-positive people are living longer and healthier lives.

 These individuals were also subjected to first and less-perfected antiviral medications.
 These medications presented the worst side effects and can complicate modern treatments.
 It also seems as though this group is ignored by the current advocacy efforts and media presentations.
 This can also add to depression since they may feel ignored or forgotten." - Heather